 2. Delivery Timelines

 This tracks the key milestones and dependencies both internally and with other teams, including providing high-level timelines for each testing phase and clear direction for each tester on how much time they have to complete their tasks.

 What are the roles and responsibilities of everyone involved?
 What skillset and access will be required?
 Will the team need any training before the testing occurs?
 Finally, do you need more access to IT or business SMEs to support your testing efforts?

 4. Testing Approach

 This should define the tools and environments for your testing efforts as well as the test data management and the defects management process.
-Learn more about how a good Kronos test strategy can streamline your WFM project.
+Learn more about how a good UKG test strategy can streamline your WFM project.

 The bottom line is that unstructured testing leads to inadequate testing, which creates chaos and confusion.
 And it leads to production errors that can impact your workforce, have severe consequences for your brand, and potentially create serious legal issues.